cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 activity.children = [task1, task2, task3];
 ```

-Now that there is a relationship between all of the Steps so far, we can start to plot how to do timeline calculations.
+Now that there is a relationship between all of the Steps so far, we can begin plotting how to do timeline calculations.

+## Calculations

 ## Limitations of our Design

-We took a naive approach in developing the Timeline.

 <><>the problems the linear timeline solved<><>

 <><>how the hierarchy has affected decision making - less flexibility for on-the-fly changes. difficulty with unknown number of cycles<><>

-I've been in meetings where we have a 20 minute discussion about the different ways to strike a rock with a hammer and what they're called.
-There were factions within the geologists, notably by nationality.
-At one point, a Brit tossed out the term "cheeky knock," which instantly became canon and I'm sure has since been published in geology papers about BASALT.

-"In particular, the Apollo program pioneered
-the concept of incorporating a team of scientists to support real-time and strategic
-decision making regarding human surface operations" p5

 section 1.2 - all about structure of timelines